 In fact, you have to ‘complete’ one of the survey panels to even be able to take a survey with Cashback Research.
-That’s the first time I’ve ever seen that mechanisms and it is a pretty stupid one.
+That’s the first time I’ve ever seen that mechanism and it is a pretty stupid one.

 If you are trying to earn money off a single survey site, throwing a second one into the mix only makes matters much more confusing.

 I actually took the time to join one of the survey sites in the list through their link, but was still unable to access surveys on this site.
 This might be because it takes time for it to register, but if so, it is a bad design, because you can’t earn much on the site without surveys being active.

 Surveys and Money